San Diego Padres and PETCO Park

 The airport is open 365 days a year, 24 hours a day, creating unique challenges as they seek to minimize their energy needs and carbon footprint.
 Overall efficiency and sustainability efforts at the airport include energy-efficiency upgrades to lighting, HVAC, and escalators, 20 electric vehicle charging stations, and an alternative-fuel Airport Authority vehicle fleet, among other ongoing advancements.

 Smart Cities San Diego is facilitating the expansion of a public electric vehicle (EV) infrastructure that ensures the safe, reliable, and efficient integration of EV charging loads with the power grid across the greater San Diego region.

-Working with companies like NRG eVgo, car2go, ChargePoint, Black & Veatch, and Envision Solar, Smart Cities San Diego supports the electric vehicle and renewable energy programs already taking place in the region and works to expand those projects.
+Working with companies like NRG eVgo, ChargePoint, Black & Veatch, and SDG&E, Smart Cities San Diego supports the electric vehicle and renewable energy programs already taking place in the region and works to expand those projects.
 In addition, our EVer Forward campaign helps promote the fun, benefits, and ease of an EV lifestyle to San Diego drivers.

 The San Diego region is working with technology innovators such as GE, Acuity Brands, and others on intelligent lighting solutions.
 With involvement from Cleantech San Diego, the City of San Diego installed 3,000 LED street lights with adaptive controls downtown – one of the first deployments of this technology in the country.